dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab1/README.md

 **6 - Sample application**

-The frontend service is exposed as a public IP and is accessible in a browser.
+The frontend service is exposed via a public IP and is accessible in a browser.

 ### Tasks to complete this step
 1. Validate Sample App is accessible via browser